 All course grades will be entered weekly into The Apprentice School's Moodle website.
 Students are responsible for monitoring their grades through their personal Apprentice School Moodle account.
 Final course grades will be updated by 3:30 P.M. on the day following the last day of retesting for the period.
-Students who wish to decline their final course grade must do so within two business days.
+Students who wish to decline their final course grade must do so within two business days by contacting Manager, Academics.